Purchase costs & Taxes - Buying a property in Spain

 LEGAL REPORT ABOUT THE NEW ACT OF CEDED TAXES OF ANDALUCIA.

-The Andalucian Parliament has recently approved a new Act about the Ceded Taxes of Andalucia which means reductions in the tax rates and new deductions in different taxes like the Property Transfer Tax, the Stamp Duty, the Income Tax, the Inheritance Tax and the Wealth Tax.
+The Andalucian Parliament has approved a new Act about the Ceded Taxes of Andalucia which means reductions in the tax rates and new deductions in different taxes like the Property Transfer Tax, the Stamp Duty, and the Inheritance Tax.

-a) Property Transfer Tax and Stamp Duty (Impuesto sobre Transmisiones Patrimoniales y
+a) Property Transfer Tax and Stamp Duty Impuesto sobre Transmisiones Patrimoniales and VAT.

 Actos Juridicos Documentados:

-In the case of the Property Transfer Tax, taxation will be for a single rate of 7% in the same cases where it was previously 8%, 9% or 10%.
-The tax on rentals will be taxed at 0.3%.
+In the case of the Property Transfer Tax, taxation will be for a single rate of 7%.

 In the option of Stamp Duty Tax, the tax rate will be 1.2%.

-The Property Transfer Tax for the purchase of habitual residences with a value of less than €150,000.00 will be lowered to 6% tax.
+The Property Transfer Tax for the purchase of habitual residences with a value of less than €150,000.00 has been lowered to 6% tax.

-The price limit for applying the benefit in the reduction of the tax rate when the purchaser of habitual residences is a large family or a disabled person will be increased from €180,000.00 to € 250,000.00.
+The price limit for applying the benefit in the reduction of the tax rate when the purchaser of habitual residence, will be increased from €180,000.00 to € 250,000.00.

 b) Inheritance Tax.